 The 97 Rock airstaff on the night we returned to the airwaves in September of 1988.

-Do you have any memories of 97 Rock’s return in 1988?
-Share your story here and if we post it on this page, we’ll hook you up with two tickets.
+Do you have any memories of 97 Rock’s return in 1988 on the 30th anniversary?
+Share your story here.

 I grew up listening to 97 rock.
 Sitting on the porch at night, my dad would have the radio out and we’d singalong and rock out to Zeppelin, the Who, Bruce and the list goes on.
 I remember JP visiting my neighbor on Normal ave. remember in 1984 my 8th grade class trip to Darien Lake and my friends rode on the Big Wheel next to Larry Norton as he continued his contest to bring “The Police” to Buffalo.